(aka. no one actually asked but these explanations doesn't fit anywhere else.)

 I use time in seconds since it is easier to get and in most case produce good result.
 But if your audio is not seamless (and you are sure that your time is exact), you can try adding very small number to both boundaries by the same amount.
-Since the audio a bit after boundaries should sound the same, doing this should not change the song at all but you will get a new point that a seam might happen.
-This new seam might work out better than previous point.
+Since the audio bits after the boundaries should sound the same, doing this should not change the song at all but you will get a new transition point.
+This new seam might work out better than the previous point.
 Try this several times to find out the best spot.
 (Remember the original point too!
 You can't go back more than that.)

 This limitation is actually on Unity's side.
 As WebGL is currently in preview status, this page lists current limitations.
 One of them is about audio, which directly affect this plugin.
 (All "Schedule" method does not work on WebGL)